Dal-041/Knights_of_Ludd/KoL Knights of Ludd writing.md

 A variant of the Hephaestus assault gun given a larger bore size by luddic engineers and loaded with explosive shells.
 While undoubtedly effective, the incredible heat generated during fire easily deforms the cannon's more delicate components, and sustained salvoes readily devolve into undirected fire.

 #### Llyr
 A variant of the Caelia assault gun modified to fire depleted uranium kinetic penetrators.
 Excellent at bringing down enemy shields and causing an overload.
-While certainly effective, the incredible heat generated during fire easily deforms the cannon's more delicate components, and sustained salvoes readily devolve into undirected fire.
+While undoubtedly effective, the incredible heat generated during fire easily deforms the cannon's more delicate components, and sustained salvoes readily devolve into undirected fire.

 #### Lunete